Pros / It has a fast boot time of just six seconds.

 Samsung's UBD-K8500 Blu-ray player is a premium model with a full slate of impressive features.
 It supports native 4K, has an app store and built-in access to several streaming services.
-It's near the top of its class, which is why we award it the Top Ten Reviews Silver Award for best Blu-ray player.
+It's near the top of its class.

 Performance & Video